 Preparing The Ingredients:

-- To make a complete Moroccan authentic Harira you should use dried chickpeas.
+To make a complete Moroccan authentic Harira you should use dried chickpeas.
 You will need to prepare them in advance by soaking them overnight.
 In fact, preparing your soup with dried chickpeas and lentils makes it rich and healthy.
 These crops are not soaked in preservatives and provide natural flavor.
-However, canned chickpeas can be used, if you did not find dried ones or you forgot to soak them.
-You will add them to your soup at the end, not like dried ones.
+However, canned chickpeas can be used, if you forgot to soak them (you will add them to your soup at the end, not like dried ones).

 - Drain the soaked chickpeas, and peel them.